It Takes Two (American TV series): Synopsis

 Dr. Sam Quinn (Crenna) was a surgeon in Chicago, who for many years had the comfort of coming home to his devoted wife Molly (Astin) after long hours at the hospital.
 However, Sam had a rude awakening when Molly, bored with being a housewife and yearning to make even more out of her life, enrolled in law school.
 As the series began, Molly was an assistant D.A., and before either of them knew it, the passion in their marriage, and quality time for each other, had quickly started to slip from their grasp.
-Sam missed being able to come home to warm dinners and clean laundry, and lovemaking opportunities were few and far between—not to mention fruitless (Molly's long hours caused her to fall asleep right away when the two retired for the night).
+Sam missed being able to come home to warm dinners and clean laundry, and sex opportunities were few and far between—not to mention fruitless (Molly's long hours caused her to fall asleep right away when the two retired for the night).
 Fortunately, Sam and Molly were master communicators, and the two tried their best to compromise, in order to bring that spark back into their marriage.
 When they came to each other for support over highly emotional career-related matters, it was clear that there was still plenty of love to be shared.

 The one aspect of their marriage that did change upon Molly's entrance into the legal system was political points of view.
 Molly had always seemed to agree with Sam's liberal leanings, which he continued to maintain.
 Eventually, Molly's time in the D.A.'s office had made her more hard-line and conservative, which became the cause of many debates in their household.
 In the end, it was Sam's knack for witty, no-holds-barred but warm reasoning that kept sensitive Molly from wanting to chuck her career when her cases became too much to bear.

 Sam and Molly had two teenaged children, beautiful, carefree and sometimes smart-alecky daughter Lisa (Helen Hunt), who was in high school, and the hip Andy (Anthony Edwards), an aspiring rock musician who, at 18, was moving into his own apartment.
 However, like many young adults in TV series who were attempting to break away from their parents, Andy would still find a reason to visit so that Sam and Molly would help with his responsibilities.

 Completing the household in the Quinn's luxurious high-rise apartment was Molly's salty mother (Billie Bird), only known as "Mama", whose blunt and often spontaneous comments added to the comic relief.
 Also featured were Sam's jovial colleague at the hospital, Dr. Walter Chaiken (Richard McKenzie), and Judge Caroline Phillips (Della Reese), who presided over many of the cases that Molly was hired for.

 The original proposed title for the series was For Better or Worse.